rjmccall/swift-evolution/visions/accessors.md

 Assuming these are `Array`s, that all of these names are simple stored variables, and this code sequence is executed optimally, this performs the following formal sequence of abstract operations:

 1. A copying read access begins on `i`.
-2. The current value of access 1 is copied (by directly accessing memory).
+2. The current value of `i` is copied (using access 1, by directly accessing memory).
-3. Access 1 ends.
+3. Access 1 ends on `i`.
 4. A copying read access begins on `j`.
-5. The current value of access 4 is copied (by directly accessing memory).
+5. The current value of `j` is copied (using access 4, by directly accessing memory).
-6. Access 4 ends.
+6. Access 4 ends on `j`.
 7. A borrowing read access begins on `arrayTwo`.
-8. A copying read access begins on `Array.subscript` (on access 7, with the index value from 5).
+8. A copying read access begins on `arrayTwo.subscript` (using access 7, with the index value read from `j` at step 5).
-9. The current value of access 8 is copied (by calling the `get` accessor).
+9. The current value of `arrayTwo.subscript` copied (using access 8, by calling the `get` accessor).
-10. Access 8 ends.
+10. Access 8 ends on `arrayTwo.subscript`.
-11. Access 7 ends.
+11. Access 7 ends on `arrayTwo`.
 12. A modification access begins on `arrayOne`.
-13. An assignment access begins on `Array.subscript` (on access 12, with the index value from 2).
+13. An assignment access begins on `arrayOne.subscript` (using access 12, with the index value read from `i` at step 2).
-14. The element value from 9 is assigned into access 13 (by calling the `set` accessor).
+14. The element value read at `arrayTwo.subscript` at step 9 is assigned into `arrayOne.subscript` (using access 13, by calling the `set` accessor).
-15. Access 13 ends.
+15. Access 13 ends on `arrayOne.subscript`.
-16. Access 12 ends.
+16. Access 12 ends on `arrayOne`.

-Note that accesses to instance members of value types (here, the `Array.subscript`s in steps 8 and 13) always occur within compatible accesses to the containing value.
+Note that accesses to instance members of value types (here, the `subscript`s in steps 8 and 13) always occur within compatible accesses to the containing value.

 Note also that `Array.subscript` does not directly define `get` and `set` accessors; they are synthesized from the accessors it does define.
 See the section later about implementing accessors using other accessors.